ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.Abort()
 ~~~

-A ConnectionError can inform the application that the other side has aborted
+A ConnectionError informs the application that data to could not be delivered for too long
-the Connection; however, there is no guarantee that an Abort will indeed be signaled.
+or the other side has aborted the Connection; however, there is no guarantee that an Abort will indeed be signaled.

 ~~~
 Connection -> ConnectionError<>